toniclecb/springbootregistration/readme.md

 **Important**: For this was created the tag "profiles" in pom.xml, and we can change wich file runs in the tag "activeByDefault"!
 Alternatively, the profile can be directly specified in the application.properties file by adding the line: spring.profiles.active=prod

 We changed the format of setting the default profile from pom.xml to application.properties.
 This will help during the development, but previous configuration is nicer.

+### 106_devtools

+By adding "spring-boot-devtools" dependency we enable some helps in develpment time: Property defaults, Automatic Restart, Live Reload, Global settings, Remote applications.
+The most used is automatic restart, now by only saving the files the server restart and apply the changes, we don't need restart it by ourselves.